Why should anyone care about “Teal”?

 It’s six years since IBM’s survey of 1500 top CEO’s yielded that 65% cited unpredictability as their number one concern.

-“Teal” is a label that arises from a view of human cultural evolution which colour-codes stages that we pass through.
+“Teal” is a label that arises from a view of human cultural evolution which colour-codes stages that we pass through originally coined by Laloux in his book Reinventing Organisations.
 In the past 500 years the West has witnessed the progression from ordering systems (laws, accountancy, religions, aristocracies) through the industrial and technological revolutions, to social democracies and people-oriented societies which deliver care, education and medicine on a large scale.
 The next stage is on its way.

 Our VUCA conditions derive from some obvious and visible trends, including increased speed of change, global connectivity, high-impact technology.
 It is a world that publishes books about “Tipping Points” and “Black Swans” and also about stress management, burnout and the sustainability issues.